mazzonelorenzo1/AI-Super-Resolution-ACT-for-Big-Imaging/README.md

 Wait for the training to finish.
 The best weights will be saved in checkpoints/stage1/.

-**Step B: Prepare Data for Stage 2 (Domain Alignment)** Before training the GAN, we must process all HR images through the flawed Stage 1 model to simulate the production environment.
+**Step B: Prepare Data for Stage 2 (Domain Alignment)** Before training the GAN, we must process all HR images through the Stage 1 model to simulate the production environment.
 Open *prep_stage2.py*, ensure *CKPT_STAGE1 points* to your newly trained Stage 1 weights, and run:
 ```bash
 python prep_stage2.py